john32b/cbae/readme.md

 ## What is it
 **CBAE** (**C**ue **B**in **A**udio **E**ncoder) is a CLI tool that can encode the audio tracks of a CD image with the **cue/bin** format into OPUS, FLAC, VORBIS or MP3.
 The new CD Image can then be used in software that supports loading `.cue` files with encoded audio tracks (mostly emulators like DosBox).

-**It does a few things more than just convert audio files from one format to another**
-- It can work with single `.bin` files that contain the entire CD
+**Features**
+- Supports merged `.bin` files, it can extract the audio from those
-- It generates a new `.cue` file with correct properties
+- Generates new `.cue` files with correct parameters
-- It does it fast as the encoding tasks run in parallel
+- Fast encoding, tracks are encoded in parallel
+- **NEW** display the SHA-1 hash of tracks

 ### Example
 ![CBAE running](media/s1.png)